REST and XForms Submission

 -

-<p:processor name="oxf:xforms-submission"><p:input name="submission"><xforms:submission method="get" action="http://john:password@example.org/list" separator="&"/></p:input><p:input name="request" href="#request"/><p:output name="response" id="response"/></p:processor>This method has the obvious drawback of making authorization credentials visible on the URL.
+With username and password encoded in the URL, for example: <p:processor name="oxf:xforms-submission"><p:input name="submission"><xforms:submission method="get" action="http://john:password@example.org/list" separator="&"/></p:input><p:input name="request" href="#request"/><p:output name="response" id="response"/></p:processor>This method has the obvious drawback of making authorization credentials visible on the URL.
 In particular, if that URL may show in logs, error messages, etc.

 -

-:<p:processor name="oxf:xforms-submission"><p:input name="submission"><xforms:submission method="get" action="http://example.org/list" separator="&" xxforms:username="john" xxforms:password="password"/></p:input><p:input name="request" href="#request"/><p:output name="response" id="response"/></p:processor>
+With two extension attributes, xxforms:usernameandxxforms:password:<p:processor name="oxf:xforms-submission"><p:input name="submission"><xforms:submission method="get" action="http://example.org/list" separator="&" xxforms:username="john" xxforms:password="password"/></p:input><p:input name="request" href="#request"/><p:output name="response" id="response"/></p:processor>